SAP-samples/teched2025-AD161/exercises/ex3/README.md

 After completing these steps you will have run the xtravels app with the Data Product entity `Customers` being mocked by a local table.

-Following the CAP principle of "local development and testing", we first want to test our xtravels app with the Data Product entities being mocked by local tables in a SQLite in-memory database.
+Following the CAP principle of "local development and testing", you first test the xtravels app with the Data Product entities being mocked by local tables in a SQLite in-memory database.

 1. Add some test data: copy file